Low Dose Naltrexone (LDN)

 LDN Dosage and Administration

-• Administration: LDN is usually taken orally at bedtime.
-Taking it at night is thought to maximize the body's natural endorphin production cycle.
+• Administration: Typically taken orally at night to align with natural endorphin cycles.

 medical icon